thevuong/next15-filterlist/STEPS.md

 ## Setup and starting point

 - This is a project task manager demo app.
-The designer of my current project Eileen Røsholt has designed the UI, and it's inspired by a feature we made in that project.
+The very talented designer (smile) of my current project Eileen Røsholt has designed the UI, and it's inspired by a feature we made in that project.
 - The setup is of course Next.js App Router, prisma and an Azure DB, tailwind CSS.
 - Demo app, new tab: Very slow load, slowed down data fetches on purpose.
 - But, it's actually not bad.
 Try out tabs, try search with a basic form, see the result in the table.